richelbilderbeek/ribir/README.md

  * Add an Issue
  * Submit a Pull Request

-Pull Requests should follow the [R-CodingStandard](https://github.com/richelbilderbeek/R-CodingStandard) guidelines.
+Pull Requests should
+ * try to follow the [R-CodingStandard](https://github.com/richelbilderbeek/R-CodingStandard) guidelines
+ * keep the package to be built without warnings and/or notes
+ * not trigger any warning by `lintr`

 ## I think I have found a bug